SuhaibMujahid/ci-skipper/README.md

 ```
 ci-skipper --help

-  ci-skipper on     enable CI Skipper for this git repository.
+  ci-skipper on     Enable CI Skipper for this git repository.
-  ci-skipper off    disable CI Skipper from this git repository.
+  ci-skipper off    Disable CI Skipper for this git repository.
 ```